 Build and download application.

-### Starting Simulink Real-Time build procedure for model: xpcdspspectrum Warning: This model contains blocks that do not handle sample time changes at runtime.
-To avoid incorrect results, only change the sample time in the original model, then rebuild the model. ### Successful completion of build procedure for model: xpcdspspectrum ### Created MLDATX ..\xpcdspspectrum.mldatx ### Looking for target: TargetPC1 ### Download model onto target: TargetPC1
+### Starting Simulink Real-Time build procedure for model: xpcdspspectrum ### Generated code for 'xpcdspspectrum' is up to date because no structural, parameter or code replacement library changes were found. ### Successful completion of build procedure for model: xpcdspspectrum Warning: Unable to configure logging for model 'xpcdspspectrum' because it is already configured. ### Created MLDATX ..\xpcdspspectrum.mldatx ### Looking for target: TargetPC1 ### Download model onto target: TargetPC1

 Create the MATLAB® variable, tg, containing the Simulink Real-Time target object.
 This object allows you to communicate with and control the target computer.
 After starting the model, the spectrum will be displayed on the target computer screen.